Korolvs/gaya/_posts/2016-03-17-command-driven-architecture-for-ruby-on-rails.md

 ## Modules

 First of all, to avoid making a mess in the project it is needed to divide all files to modules.
 Each module has a one declaration file  and two own folders - one in controllers and one in models.
 Module contains all the files related to it.
 The best way is to make modules highly separated from each over.
-The common examples of modules can be users module and files module.

 ## Command

 The basic primitive in this architecture is a command.
 Command is a separated action, for instance creating an object or deleting it.
 Each command contains a validation part and main part that makes all needed actions.
 Execute method contains business logic and can return a hash or nothing if it doesn’t needed.

-Each command must be inherited from the `Core::Command` class(or its child of course).
+Each command must be inherited from the `Core::Command` class(or its child, of course).
 Let's take a look at this class.

 {% highlight ruby %}
 #showme!